 Check your pension

-From 30 May 2022 you will need to log in to Member Self Service (MSS) to see how much DB pension you accrued as at 30 June 2015 and how it has increased since that date in line with any increases that you may have had to your DB pensionable salary.
+Keeping an eye on your pension benefits can help you hit your desired income at your target retirement date.
+Visit My Pension to see what’s in your DC pension pot and how well those investments are performing.
+You can also see how much DB pension you accrued as at 30 June 2015 and how it has increased since that date in line with any increases that you may have had to your DB pensionable salary.

 More about the Scheme